mYstoRi/med-contest-2025aut/README.md

 A real-time visualization dashboard for tracking meditation competition progress across teams.

+This repo is built for NTHU leader club meditation competition.
+If you want to use it, you will also need to set up a Google Sheet and form.
+There is a chance I will build them all on the website, it is just not the case yet.

 ## Features
 - 🏆 Team score visualization with animated bars
 - 📊 Live leaderboard with rankings